Introductory Nutrition (9280.2)

 - attain at least 50 marks overall (total grade)

-NB. online quizzes are not compulsory - however students need to ensure they have accumulated sufficient marks in total to pass the unit
+No assessment tasks are compulsory - however students need to ensure they have accumulated sufficient marks in total to pass the unit

 Moderation of Assessment